-This potty toilet has a fun whale shape that your child will love.
+This potty training toilet has a fun whale shape that your child will love.
 Plus, it is very easy to clean as the bowl is removable and can be washed under running water.

 11. The First Years 3-in-1 Potty System

 The First Years Potty System features a design that grows with your child.
 It has a detachable seat that can be put on an adult toilet if needed, or it can also be used as a stool to stand on.
-The seat has a soft foam ring and a high splash guard to avoid a spill.
+The seat has a soft foam ring and a high splash guard to avoid spills.